-The Controller and Auditor General (Zanzibar) is the Statutory Auditor of Zanzibar Insurance Corporation by virtue of Section 29 of the Public Investment Act, 2002 and Article 112(3) of the Constitution of Zanzibar as amplified under section 122(4) of Public Finance Management Act No.12 of 2016 of Zanzibar.

-However, the Acts empower the Controller and Auditor General to authorise an independent qualified auditor to audit on her behalf.
-The audit of Zanzibar Insurance Corporation for the year ended 31st December, 2018 was carried out jointly by the Controller and Auditor General and M/s TAC Associates, Certified Public Accountants of 10 Maliki Road, Upanga Dar es Salaam a firm of certified public accountants in public practice.
+The Controller and Auditor General (Zanzibar) is the Statutory Auditor of Zanzibar Insurance Corporation by virtue of Section 29 of the Public Investment Act, 2002 and Article 112(3) of the Constitution of Zanzibar as amplified under section 26 of the Public Finance Act of 2005.
+However, the Acts empowers the Controller and Auditor General to authorise an independent qualified auditor to audit on her behalf.
+The audit of Zanzibar Insurance Corporation for the year ended 31st December, 2019 was carried out jointly by the Controller and Auditor General and M/s TAC ASSOCIATES Certified Public Accountants of 10 Maliki Road Upanga, a firm of independent auditors.

-Mr. Jumbe Said Ibrahim Mr.Abdulnasir A. Abdulrahman
+Mrs. Salama Kombo Ahmed Mr. Abdulnasir A.Abdulrahman

-Chairperson Managing Director
+Chairperson Director

-Date Date
+Date